convox/docs/docs/reference/cli-commands/rack-uninstall.md

 (current: NLBDeletionProtection=Yes)
 ```

-The interlock fires as soon as either flag is set, even if the rack has only a public NLB or only an internal NLB. `convox rack params set NLBDeletionProtection=No NLBInternalDeletionProtection=No` is safe on Racks where one of the two flags was never enabled — setting a parameter to its existing default is a no-op.
+The interlock fires as soon as either flag is set, even if the rack has only a public NLB or only an internal NLB. `convox rack params set NLBDeletionProtection=No NLBInternalDeletionProtection=No` is safe on Racks where one of the two flags was never enabled, because setting a parameter to its existing default is a no-op.

 The interlock runs before any destructive output.
 Clear the protection flags, wait for the rack update to complete, then rerun `convox rack uninstall`.